Sethrot/AutoLoader/README.md

 # AutoLoader (for GearSwap)

 AutoLoader exposes sets management to the command window and loads them from disk, saving you from modifying luas whenever your gear changes.
-AutoLoader is also able to automatically generate builds from the gear you already own.
+AutoLoader also utomatically generates sets from the gear you already own.

 AutoLoader lives in `GearSwap/libs` and runs when your job file loads.